ashk3l/clean-site-setup/README.md

 #Welcome!
-This README is here to help you understand this project setup.
+This is here to help you understand this project setup.

 The goal of this project is to have a clean site setup that can easily be used in new projects.
 It uses several existing projects to support it.
 See below for details and attributions.

+##Getting started

+Clone this repo into your working directory.
+Then run the following commands:

+    npm install

+    bower install

+Once your dependencies are installed then you can use the following grunt tasks:

+    grunt

+The "grunt" task will run a build by uglifying your JS files and compiling your CSS.

+    grunt dev

+The "grunt dev" task will launch a browser-sync server to watch your files and automatically reload whenever you make changes to HTML, JS or SCSS files.

 ##This project uses SASS for it's CSS architecture.